 This has been increased from 4 all the way up to 10.
 Start Degree is the number of signal points that are crossed (as you turn the crankarms) before pedal assist engages.
 A full rotation of the crankarms equals 24 signals, so I have kicked up the pedal assist engagement from a 1/6 turn to almost a half-turn.

-I have set this to maximum now, meaning the system pretty much doesn’t want to cut back power as my cadence increases; virtually disabling the cut-back feature from the Basic screen, which conserves power (if you can spin the crankarms superfast, you don’t need assist).
+This is set to maximum now, meaning the system pretty much doesn’t want to cut back power as cadence increases; virtually disabling the cut-back feature from the Basic screen, which conserves power (if you can spin the crankarms superfast, you don’t need assist).
 This is a setting I will very likely continue to play with.
 If I set it to the minimum of 1, then the motor will aggressively reduce the provided power as cadence increases.
 A lower setting is much more in tune with the pedelec ‘philosophy’ which I usually stick to.
 So don’t be too surprised if you come back in a month and this text has been supplemented with talk of a different, much lower setting.

 Version 2 is a riff on Version 1 above.
-Its what I use on my 2wd/awd Bullitt cargo bike.
+Its what I use on my flat-land-bound 2wd/awd Bullitt cargo bike.

 Slow Start Mode